 1864 – Railway King dies

-Sunderland-born ‘Railway King’ George Hudson dies.
+Yorkshire-born ‘Railway King’ and one time Sunderland MP, George Hudson dies.
 He played an important part in developing the Northern railway network, most of which converges on York.

 1864 – Farewell Geordie Ridley